Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Evaluation on Synthetic Data

 \subsubsection{Evaluation}

 The methods are evaluated on graphs composed of 200 nodes, distributed across 5 communities of comparable size, using Monte Carlo simulations with 100 repetitions per setting.

 The ground truth partition generated by the SBM is compared with the partitions produced by the methods.
-In cases where the transportation plan assigns a node to multiple classes, the node is assigned to the class with the largest mass (or the first one in case of ties), resulting in a hard clustering.
+In cases where the transportation plan assigns a node to multiple classes, the node is assigned to the node receiving the largest amount of transported mass (or the first one in case of ties), resulting in a hard clustering.
 Different strengths of community structure are tested and the performance is assessed using a widely recognized external clustering evaluation metric: the Adjusted Rand Index (ARI, \textcite{hubert1985comparing}).
 The ARI adjusts the Rand Index (RI) for chance grouping and quantifies the similarity between two partitions by measuring the proportion of node pairs that are consistently placed either in the same cluster or in different clusters across both partitions.